Astrophysics Milestones For Pulsar Timing Array Gravitational Wave Detection: Conclusion

 This work has been carried out by the NANOGrav collaboration, which is part of the International Pulsar Timing Array.
 The NANOGrav project receives support from National Science Foundation (NSF) Physics Frontiers Center award number 1430284.
 This work made use of the Super Computing System (Spruce Knob) at West Virginia University (WVU), which are funded in part by the National Science Foundation EPSCoR Research Infrastructure Improvement Cooperative Agreement \#1003907, the state of West Virginia (WVEPSCoR via the Higher Education Policy Commission) and WVU.
 Some of our models utilized the IllustrisTNG simulations public data release \citep[\url{http://www.tng-project.org/};][]{Nelson+Springel+2019}, and \texttt{sublink} merger trees \citep{Rodriguez-Gomez+2015}.

 The Flatiron Institute is supported by the Simons Foundation.
 Pulsar research at UBC is supported by an NSERC Discovery Grant and by the Canadian Institute for Advanced Research.
 JS and MV acknowledge support from the JPL RTD program.
 SBS acknowledges support for this work from NSF grants \#1458952 and \#1815664.
 SBS is a CIFAR Azrieli Global Scholar in the Gravity and the Extreme Universe program.
+SRT acknowledges support from NSF grant AST-\#2007993, and a Dean's Faculty Fellowship from Vanderbilt Unviversity's College of Arts \& Science.
 TTP acknowledges support from the MTA-ELTE Extragalactic Astrophysics Research Group, funded by the Hungarian Academy of Sciences (Magyar Tudom\'{a}nyos Akad\'{e}mia), that was used during the development of this research.
+TD and ML acknowledge NSF AAG award number 2009468.

 \software{\texttt{ENTERPRISE} \citep{enterprise}, \texttt{enterprise\_extensions} \citep{enterprise_ext}, \texttt{hasasia} \citep{hasasia}, \texttt{libstempo} \citep{libstempo}, \texttt{matplotlib} \citep{matplotlib}, \texttt{PTMCMC} \citep{ptmcmc}}